GoogleCloudPlatform/pubsub/load-test-framework/README.md

 It is important to first point out that we are providing a framework for load testing Cloud Pub/Sub.
-While it is possible to publish and consume messages to Kafka from this framework, the client code used to do so is not purposely optimized to show off the things Kafka does well.
+While it is possible to publish and consume messages to Kafka from this framework, the client code used to do so has not yet been optimized to show off the things Kafka does well.
 On the other hand, the client code for Cloud Pub/Sub is optimized.
 A list of the optimizations and their benefits are as follows.